 There are five income categories with the highest being $110,001 and more.
 This is the category to use to identify which schools might be more generous with merit aid.
 Without going into the implications for society at large, this category represents students most likely not to qualify for need-based aid while having higher test scores for merit aid.

-When you use this category to compare schools, you need to remember that you are using an average.
+When you use the average net price to compare colleges for high-income families, you need to remember that you are using an average.
 This is important in two ways.
 The first is that there are probably students who are paying much less or much more than the average.
 Theoretically, few students could be at the average and most at the opposite extremes.
 Not likely but still a possibility.
 If you keep this in mind, you won’t be surprised when your award is dramatically different from the average.

 The second reasons is that small differences in averages between colleges can actually represent a pretty significant differences in either the amount of aid awarded or to the number of students who receive the aid or both.
 A five thousand dollar difference in the average net price is likely to represent a bigger difference between two schools than the same difference in actual sticker price.